Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 Published on

 Crowdfunding for nonprofits is so popular that 14% of donors worldwide have created an online fundraising campaign at some point in their giving journey.
-It is no surprise that crowdfunding has gained popularity considering that on a global scale, 78% of successful campaigns exceed their fundraising goal.
+It is no surprise that crowdfunding platform has gained popularity considering that on a global scale, 78% of successful campaigns exceed their fundraising goal.

 However, as upbeat as the statistics look, crowdfunding for nonprofits is still challenging because:

-1. It is labor-intensive: Crowdfunding requires you to set goals, find a suitable crowdfunding platform, craft and deploy the crowdfunding appeal, market the campaign as well as follow the campaign and make changes to optimize results.
-In addition to that, they need to comply with laws and tax mandates on the amount collected.
+1. It is labor-intensive: Crowdfunding requires you to set goals, find a suitable crowdfunding platform, craft and deploy the crowdfunding appeal, market the campaign as well known as follow the campaign and make changes to optimize results.
+In addition to that, they need to comply with laws and tax deductible mandates on the amount collected.

 But, it also